 Sava News, Events and UpdatesBack To News

-Nitinol is a shape memory alloy or SMA.
+Nitinol wire manufacturers and suppliers are sought after for the creation of many different wire applications.
+Nitinol is a shape memory metal alloy or SMA.
 Bend nitinol wire, at room temperature, any way you want, then heat it up and watch it go back to its original shape.
 Sounds like science fiction, doesn’t it?
-The shape and memory properties of nitinol’s behavior have led to a host of applications for the curious material, many in the medical devices field precisely due to its shape memory function.
+The shape and memory properties of nitinol’s behavior have led to a host of applications for the curious material, many in the medical devices field precisely due to its shape memory effect.
 But what about nitinol memory wire’s unique behavior characteristics make it such an ideal material for medical devices?

 Nitinol’s transition temperature - or the conditions under which the alloy can change shapes - is repeatable over time as well, making the material ideal for use over many cycles.
 Said plainly, nitinol can undergo many deformation-heating-reversion cycles, which means nitinol is a smart choice of material when long-term application is the optimal outcome.
 Typically, nitinol becomes transformable at 180°F, but these variables can be higher or lower.
 As a matter of fact, nitinol’s transition temperatures vary depending upon the precise composition of the nitinol in use, as well as how it was heat-treated at the time it was manufactured.